 - 4) All students must maintain at least an overall 2.0 grade point average (GPA) during the current semester to remain eligible.
 Students who do not maintain an overall 2.0 GPA may regain eligibility during the current semester by achieving and maintaining an overall 2.0 GPA with the KPBSD's grading system. - b.
 Establishing eligibility: For transfer purposes, a student establishes eligibility at a school by enrolling in and attending that school for fifteen (15) school days or by participating in an interscholastic activity. - c.
 Extension of Classroom Competitions: - 1) Students desiring to participate in classroom extensions (band, drama, etc.) must be enrolled and passing in that class at that school. - 2) The student is not required to be enrolled in five (5) district classes. - d.
 Intra-mural Activities: Students enrolled in less than five (5) classes or non-enrolled students may participate in intramural on a space available basis determined by the building administrator and/or the site-based council. - Attendance.
 In order to participate in a school-sponsored activity (including practice), students must attend all classes on the day of the school activity or on the last regular day of the week for weekend activities unless otherwise excused by the school. - 3.
 School grade.
-Students in the eighth grade and below are ineligible for participation as members of high school athletic teams.
+Students in the eighth grade and below are ineligible for participation as members of high school athletic teams unless granted a waiver by ASAA (ASAA, Article XII, Section 2E).
 This includes cheerleading (ASAA, Article XII, Section 2.c) - 4.
 Age.
 A student who becomes nineteen (19) years of age before August 1 shall be ineligible for interscholastic competition (ASAA, Article XII, Section 6). - 5.
 Practice.
 Athletic participants must have ten separate days of practice in the same activity prior to the first day of competition unless a waiver has been granted because of participation in a continuous activity (ASAA, Article VII, Section 5).
 Students may not have practices waived for football, gymnastics, hockey, wrestling or cheerleading. - 6.
 Participation.
-A student may participate in no more than four (4) seasons in any specific interscholastic activity.
+A student may participate in no more than four (4) seasons in any specific interscholastic activity unless granted an 8th grade waiver by ASAA (ASAA, Article XII, Section 2E).
 Participation in any interscholastic contest shall be considered as one year or season of participation in that activity.
 (ASAA, Article XII, Section 3). - 7.
 Recruitment/undue influence.
 Transfer from one school to another for athletic purposes because of undue influence by anyone connected directly or indirectly with the school shall cause a student to forfeit eligibility for at least one year from the date of enrollment (ASAA, Article XII, Section 5).